open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/_index.md

 weight: 2
 ---

-The OpenTelemetry collector consists of a single binary which you can use in different ways, for different use cases.
+The OpenTelemetry Collector consists of a single binary which you can use in different ways, for different use cases.
 This section describes deployment patterns, their use cases along with pros and cons and best practices for collector configurations for cross-environment and multi-backend deployments.